Trump pressured Arizona governor after 2020 election to help overturn his defeat | KRDO

 The Washington Post first reported on Trump pressuring Ducey on overturning the election results.

-Trump publicly attacked Ducey over the state’s certification of the results.
+Trump publicly attacked Ducey, a former ally, over the state’s certification of the results.
 As Ducey was certifying the election results in November 2020, Trump appeared to call the governor – with a “Hail to the Chief” ringtone heard playing on Ducey’s phone.
 Ducey did not take that call but later said he spoke with Trump, though he did not describe the specifics of the conversation.

 A spokesman for Ducey told CNN earlier this week that the former governor had not been contacted by the office of special counsel Jack Smith, who is investigating efforts by Trump and his allies to overturn the 2020 elections.